 In 1991, separations occurred between LTC and OSU-L. LTC hired its own CEO as President, and OSU-L hired its own Dean/Director.
 The separation extended beyond leadership, freeing LTC to broaden the scope of its curricula and non-credit offerings by assuming full responsibility for required general education courses and moving from a general continuing education platform into workforce development training.
 Security, Student Athletics and Activities, Central Duplication and Mail Services, Library Services, Facilities/Grounds, and Room Scheduling continued to be shared, although each reports to one or other of the institutions.
 During this same period, the Ohio Board of Regents’ Managing for the Future and Securing the Future initiatives resulted in converting Ohio’s free standing technical colleges to community colleges.
 After significant debate, the technical colleges co-located with University branch campuses (similar to Lima Technical College) were denied this conversion opportunity.

 This limited Ohio’s co-located technical colleges to career-related technical disciplines and applied associate degrees, preventing them from offering the Associate of Arts and Associate of Science degrees.

 In 2002, to symbolize the diverse educational opportunities that the College offered, Lima Technical College changed its name to James A. Rhodes State College, in honor of former governor James A. Rhodes, who played a vital role in establishing Ohio’s two-year college system.

-In 2005, James A. Rhodes State College offered applied associates degrees and certificates in over ninety programs.
+In 2005, Rhodes State College offered applied associates degrees and certificates in over ninety programs.
 This same year, over three thousand students enrolled.
-By fall 2007 enrollments grew to 3,386 students and in June 2008, James A. Rhodes State College honored its 13,000th graduate.
+By fall 2007 enrollments grew to 3,386 students and in June 2008, Rhodes State College honored its 13,000th graduate.